-- FMEC concluded that it is uncertain whether there are impacts on health systems that are important to address when implementing dabrafenib plus trametinib. - FMEC members highlighted the following points: - FMEC discussed that treatment with dabrafenib plus trametinib requires expedited access to specialized cancer centres.
-Rapid specialized testing for BRAF V600 as well as access to timely results are important implementation considerations. - FMEC also discussed that implementing dabrafenib plus trametinib is unlikely to have immediate impacts on health systems.
-However, given the potential for improved survival with treatment, there are possible implications for additional health care resources.
+- FMEC concluded that it is uncertain whether there are impacts on health systems that are important to address when implementing dabrafenib-trametinib. - FMEC members highlighted the following points: - FMEC discussed that treatment with dabrafenib-trametinib requires expedited access to specialized cancer centers.
+Rapid specialized testing with BRAF V600 as well as access to timely results are important implementation considerations. - FMEC also discussed that implementing dabrafenib-trametinib is unlikely to have immediate impacts on health systems.
+However given the potential for improved survival with treatment, there are possible implications for additional health care resources.